smasongarrison/lab-12-simulating-mars/lab-12.md

 df_colonists$problem_solving[df_colonists$role == "medic"] <- rnorm(sum(df_colonists$role == "medic"), mean = 74, sd = 6)
 ```

+This is as far as I got.
+This code worked (I think), but I don’t
-This worked, but I don’t understand why.
-Why is the sum command there?
+understand why.
+In particular, why is the sum command there?

+I Also want to get means and sd’s per group as a check.